xarantolus/jsonextract/README.md

 * Another example of unsupported number types are the float values `Inf`, `+Inf`, `-Inf` and other infinity values.
 While `NaN` is converted to `null` (as `NaN` is not valid JSON), infinity values don't have an appropriate JSON representation.

 ### Changelog
+* **v1.4.4**: `Objects`: Add `Required` field that controls if an error should be returned if the object was not found.
+This makes it more convenient to use this function as no further checks are needed after extracting objects.
 * **v1.4.3**: Convert floats with trailing dots to valid JSON, e.g. a `1.` is converted to `1.0` as the first one isn't valid JSON
 * **v1.4.2**: Fix crash found using [go-fuzz](https://github.com/dvyukov/go-fuzz)
 * **v1.4.1**: Transform `NaN` inputs to `null`